Wabinab/Xenoblade-Chronicles-3-The-Book/src/01_prologue.md

 As soon as he finished his sentence, everyone looked up into the night sky.
 The sound of fireworks shooting up in the distant.
 To his right, fireworks had already launched while they were still running.
 It was too late.
 He stopped and looked at it.
 The fat boy slowly catching up to him.

 "Ahahah" The distant sounds of children splashing at each other while laughing in the square's fountain.
-The winged girl arrived at the square first, the tanned boy followed.
+The winged girl arrived at the square first, the grey-skin boy followed.
 She turned to her back and wave to the other 2 guys, as if saying, "over here!"

 The fat boy dashed past the pony-tail boy without turning his head to look at him while waving his hand back.
 Awestruck, the pony-tail boy was slow to react, and followed a second later.
-The girl and the tanned boy, assured that they didn't fall behind, continue to lead their way.
+The girl and the grey-skin boy, assured that they didn't fall behind, continue to lead their way.

 Tick, tock.
 Tick, tock.
 Tick, tock.
 Time didn't wait for them.
 The cranking sound of the mechanical clock continues.
 The long hand struck zero, and it's officially 6 p.m when pigeons were flying around, the pony-tail boy was still running, and time suddenly stop.